 If for any reason we are unsuccessful in negotiations, our next best move, would involve finding more Municipal income to offset the fees that makeup our budget, and remove the fees altogether.

-Now we need to look at ways of increasing municipal income from other sources.
+Now we need to look at ways of increasing Municipal income from other sources, other than taxes.
 We need to look at two utility companies that do not pay any fees, Shaw Cable and Telus home.
 They have facilities in the ground, and otherwise conduct business the same as the others.
 However, these two companies do not get charged a fee by the town.
-What I will be spearheading, is getting council on board with adding a municipal franchise fee to both these companies, and enact a municipal law that ensures the companies are not charging the fees back to the residents of Cochrane.
+What I will be spearheading, is getting council on board with adding a Municipal franchise fee to both these companies, and enact a Municipal bylaw that ensures the companies are not charging the fees back to the residents of Cochrane.

 We need to use every available tool that we have, to try and do this.
 It's really important to me, that we all understand that the deals made, and what worked 50+ years ago, doesn't always work for us today.
 I'm digging deep into every possible bylaw, and legislation to see where a change can be made.
 I understand you think the companies will just find another way to charge us, but Council has the powers to enact bylaws to prevent this.

 I understand no other Councillor has tried to do this, and that's a problem for me.
 The legislated duty of our Councillors under sec 153 of the Municipal Government Act, is to ensure they look out for our best interests, are working for us by continually researching other areas to stay competitive, reviewing municipal matters on their own time, and bringing matters forward that are in the interest of the Municipality.
 Councillors need to complete the necessary research to ensure they are taking every measure possible to enhance our lives, both at a personal level, and at the community level.